digidem/maplibre-storymap/README.md

 **`theme`**: Two basic themes (light and dark) are available.

+`use3dTerrain`: Enables 3D terrain.
+You will need to provide your own terrain tiles.
+See the [MapLibre GL JS 3D example](https://maplibre.org/maplibre-gl-js-docs/example/3d-terrain/) for reference.
+(Optional)

 `useCustomLayers`: Enables adding custom sources and layers as defined in `sources.js`.

 `bookmarks`: Enables adding bookmark links in the header and footer for each chapter.
 Bookmarks will be added for any chapter that has a title.